MaxIOFS/MaxIOFS/docs/MULTI_TENANCY.md

 ### API Filtering

 All endpoints automatically filter by tenant:
-- Global Admins see all
+- Global Admins see all tenants' resources
-- Tenant Admins/Users see only their tenant
+- Tenant Admins/Users see only their tenant's resources
+- Bucket names are scoped per tenant (same name allowed across tenants)

 ---